andreaskaris/blog/docs/openshift/ovn-interconnection.md

 systemctl enable --now ovn-ic-ovsdb-standalone
 ```

-On each independent OVN instance, enable the OVN IC Daemon, that is on ovn1 and ovn3:
+On each independent OVN instance, enable the OVN IC Daemon.
+On ovn1 and ovn3 run:

 ```
 GLOBAL_DB=ovn1